dolittle-entropy/mapalittle/README.md

 # Mapalittle
 Command line tool to generate nodes and edges data files from a Dolittle solution.
 Also reports on simple issues.
+The tool is written with multi-platform targets in mind, and should run fine on windows, linux and mac.
+Please report any issues and/or feature requests here.

 ## Getting started